UWNetworksLab/uProxy-lib/README.md

 Then, in your web browser, goto the relevant `main.html` file in the relevant sample directory of at `http://localhost:8000/build/dev/samples/`.
 Samples should be self-explanatory.
 Follow instructions and type stuff in text boxes. :)

-## Development conventions
+## Development conventions and build structure

 We use `build/third_party` as a common location for references to all ambient JS definitions.
 This means that all typescript reference inclusions should be to files in `build/third_party/`.
 This provides a single location so that auto-generated `.d.ts` files can correctly reference `.d.ts` files in third_party, and will continue to find them in the right place when uproxy-lib is used by other libraries.
 We assume a common directory structure for finding other typings.
-The directory structure looks like this:
+For more details see the [uProxy Build Setup doc](https://docs.google.com/document/d/1H3ac_gZFJfhUGyumCbAKhXSa-_UsusDmsAUqXe4h-JQ/edit#)